Problem description

 Due to these limitations, certain models disable the use of JIT compilation.
 The most notable case is ImplicitUpdate due to its use of Newton-Raphson solvers which are in general data dependent.
 However, the portions of the complete model defining the implicit function to solve can often benefit from JIT compilation.

 When multiple models are composed together, a single function graph is by default traced through all sub-models.
-However, if one of the sub-model does not allow JIT, e.g., is of type ImplicitUpdate, then the composed model falls back to trace each individual sub-model except for those explicit disabling JIT.
+However, if one of the sub-model does not allow JIT, e.g., is of type ImplicitUpdate, then the composed model falls back to trace each individual sub-model except for those explicitly disabling JIT.
 Therefore, it is generally recommended to compose JIT-enabled sub-models separate from those JIT-disabled ones, allowing for more optimization opportunities.